- Financial Term Glossary

 When you receive notice about a debt either from an original creditor, like your credit card company, or a debt buyer or debt collector, look it over carefully.
 Consider disputing the debt if:

-• You think it might be too old to collect
+You think the debt might be too old to collect

-You'll need to dispute the debt in writing with a debt validation letter (sometimes called a debt dispute letter).
-The bottom line is that you're asking the debt collector to prove that you owe the debt.
+You'll need to dispute the debt in writing with a debt verification letter (sometimes called a debt dispute letter).
+This letter is an opportunity for you to formally object to the debt collection process, challenge the details, ask for more information, and otherwise demand that the debt collector prove that you owe the debt.

-Ideally, you'll do this within 30 days of being notified of the debt.
-If you dispute a debt in writing within 30 days, a debt collector must stop trying to collect the debt.
+You must dispute a debt within 30 days of being notified of the debt by receiving a debt validation notice (or “debt validation letter”) from the debt collector.
+If you dispute a debt in writing within 30 days of this notice, a debt collector must stop trying to collect the debt.
 If the debt collector reports the debt to credit bureaus, it must note that the debt is being disputed.

 Debt dispute: a comprehensive breakdown